t0k1t00/BI0S_Blockchain/Tasks.md

     }
 }
 ```
 - The `receive()` function runs a loop until `gasleft()` is zero, consuming all gas sent with the call.

 ---

 ### 2. Set `GasBurner` as the Withdrawal Partner
 ```js
 await contract.setWithdrawPartner("<gas-burner-address>");
 ```
 - Now, any call to `withdraw()` will invoke `GasBurner.receive()`, consuming all gas and preventing `owner.transfer(...)`.

 ---

 ### Level Completed

-**did not call** `withdraw()` myself — just setting the malicious partner was enough.
-The level checks if the owner is blocked from withdrawing under a 1M gas cap.
-Submitted the instance, and the level was marked complete.

 ![Level Complete Output](assets/denial.png)